Growing guide

 When the main stem gets to about 40cm (16in) tall, pinch out the tip, just above a pair of leaves.
 This will lead to branching at this point, resulting in a bushier plant.

-If you’re growing for giant flowers or for cut flowers, nip out the smaller flower buds behind the central larger bud.
-This will give you larger, better quality flowers.
-But this isn’t necessary if you’re simply growing dahlias for border displays.
+If you’re growing for the best quality flowers for showing or for cut flowers, nip out the smaller flower buds behind the larger central bud.
+This will give you bigger, better quality flowers.
+This isn’t necessary if you’re growing dahlias for border displays.

 You can make new dahlia plants in spring by dividing clumps of tubers or taking cuttings.
 Dahlia seed mixes are also widely available and easy to grow if you have space indoors.